avanwinkle/synthea/README.md

 $ npm install -g electron
 ```

-And then, open Synthea via Electron directly (from the Synthea repository folder):
+And then, open Synthea via Electron directly (from the Synthea repository folder).
+The optional
+`--debug` argument enables the developer tools at load.
 ```
-$ electron .
+$ electron . [ --debug ]
 ```